-pCODR EXPERT REVIEW COMMITTEE (pERC) INITIAL RECOMMENDATION
+pCODR EXPERT REVIEW COMMITTEE (pERC) FINAL RECOMMENDATION

-The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
-The pCODR process brings consistency and clarity to the cancer drug assessment process by looking at clinical evidence, cost-effectiveness and patient perspectives.
+The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drugfunding decisions.
+The pCODR process brings consistency and clarity to the cancer drug assessment process by looking at clinical evidence, costeffectiveness and patient perspectives.

-Providing Feedback on this Initial Recommendation

-Taking into consideration feedback from eligible stakeholders, the pERC will make a Final Recommendation.
-Feedback must be provided in accordance with pCODR Procedures, which are available on the pCODR website.
-The Final Recommendation will be posted on the pCODR website once available, and will supersede this Initial Recommendation.

-Drug:

-Pembrolizumab (Keytruda)
+pERC Final Recommendation

+Upon consideration of feedback from eligible stakeholders, pERC members considered that criteria for early conversion of an Initial Recommendation to a Final Recommendation were met and reconsideration by pERC was not required.
-Submitted Funding Request:

-For the treatment of patients with unresectable or metastatic melanoma
+Drug: Pembrolizumab (Keytruda) Submitted Funding Request: For the treatment of patients with unresectable or metastatic melanoma Submitted By: Merck Canada Inc. Manufactured By: Merck Canada Inc. NOC Date: May 19, 2015 Submission Date: April 16, 2015 Initial Recommendation: October 29, 2015 Final Recommendation: November 16, 2015 pERC RECOMMENDATION

-Submitted By:

-Merck Canada Inc.

-Manufactured By:

-Merck Canada Inc.

-NOC Date:

-May 19, 2015

-Submission Date:

-April 16, 2015

-Initial Recommendation Issued:

-October 29, 2015

-PERC RECOMMENDATION

 The pCODR Expert Review Committee (pERC) recommends funding pembrolizumab (Keytruda) conditional on the cost-effectiveness being improved to an acceptable level.
-Funding should be in patients with unresectable or metastatic melanoma (stage III or IV) who are naive to ipilimumab treatment and in patients who have failed ipilimumab and, if BRAF mutation positive, a BRAF inhibitor.
+Funding should be in patients with unresectable or metastatic melanoma (stage III or IV) who are naive to ipilimumab treatment and funding should also be in patients who have failed ipilimumab and, if BRAF mutation positive, have failed BRAF mutation targeted therapies.
 Treatment should be in patients with an ECOG performance status of 0-1, who have stable brain metastases (if present), using the 2mg/kg dose every three weeks for 24 months or until disease progression, whichever occurs first.

 The committee made this recommendation because it was satisfied there is a net clinical benefit with pembrolizumab in patients with unresectable or metastatic melanoma (stage III or IV) who are naive to ipilimumab treatment based on a clinically meaningful improvement in 1 year OS and PFS. pERC further considered pembrolizumab to have an acceptable toxicity profile and a smaller decline in quality of life compared to ipilimumab.
 Pembrolizumab aligns with patient values.
-The committee also concluded that there is a net clinical benefit with pembrolizumab in patients with unresectable or metastatic melanoma who have previously been treated with ipilimumab (and a BRAF inhibitor in BRAF mutant patients) but acknowledged that there was considerable uncertainty around the magnitude of the clinical benefit.
+The committee also concluded that there is a net clinical benefit with pembrolizumab in patients with unresectable or metastatic melanoma who have previously been treated with ipilimumab (and BRAF mutation targeted therapies in BRAF mutant patients) but acknowledged that there was considerable uncertainty around the magnitude of the clinical benefit.
 This conclusion was based on a clinically meaningful improvement in PFS, acceptable toxicity profile and a smaller decline in quality of life for pembrolizumab compared to chemotherapy.
 Pembrolizumab also aligned with patient values.